This post may contain affiliate links. Please see my disclosure policy for more details.

 I had an amazing time experiencing life in different suburbs and meeting the locals.
 Plus, with Sydney being the world’s second most expensive city in terms of accommodation, it was a dream not to pay any rent.

-As of February 2018, the total amount I’d saved on accommodation from house sitting in Australia, plus the amount I’ve earned from it equated to over $30k!
+As of December 2019, the total amount I’d saved on accommodation from house sitting in Australia, equated to over $50k!
+And then, of course, I was paid a fee on top of that too.

-There are downsides to house sitting though, and in 2020 I finally had enough and unpacked my suitcase.
+There are downsides to house sitting though, and at the start of 2020 I finally unpacked my suitcase and found a home.
+I do still take on paid house sits, but not full time.
 Read my honest evaluation in this post on the pros and cons of house sitting.

 If you think life as a house sitter is for you, sign up to Australia’s largest house sitting website here: